johannschopplich/toon/README.md

 - Tabs are single characters and often tokenize more efficiently than commas.
 - Tabs rarely appear in natural text, reducing the need for quote-escaping.
+- The delimiter is explicitly encoded in the array header, making it self-descriptive.

 **Considerations:**